salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 Electronic Engineers remember Tesla, not because of his technical brilliance or contribution to the field... but mostly because he presents a sobering warning of what might happen if you trust your intuition over the laws of physics:

 Much of Tesla's career was marked by hubris and failure.
 Perhaps the most ludicrous and preventable failure of all was his Wardenclyffe Tower project.
-An ambitious machine intended to transmit wireless energy across the globe.
+An ambitious machine initially intended to transmit wireless energy across the globe.

 Tesla hadn't grappled with a little thing called the Inverse Square law, something he should have known about; he was after all a former electrical engineering student.